Gaboon Ebony

 USES Tool, cutlery and knife handles, door knobs, butt ends of billiard cues, piano and organ keys, violin and guitar finger boards, other musical instrument pieces, turning, fancy articles and inlay.

-COMMENTS Sometimes incorrectly referred to as Macassar Ebony (a different botanical family).
+COMMENTS Sometimes incorrectly referred to as Macassar Ebony (a different botanical species).